Kongō Gumi

-Kongō Gumi Co., Ltd. (株式会社金剛組, Kabushiki Gaisha Kongō Gumi) is a Japanese construction company founded in 578 A.D., making it the world's oldest company.
-The company mainly works on the design, construction, restoration, and repair of shrines, temples, castles, and cultural heritage buildings.
-While Kongō Gumi traditionally specialized in traditional architecture, increased competition from major construction companies due to the growing use of concrete in shrines and temples resulted in the company becoming a subsidiary of the Takamatsu Construction Group in January 2006.
+Kongō Gumi Co., Ltd. (株式会社金剛組, Kabushiki Gaisha Kongō Gumi) is a Japanese construction company, purportedly founded in AD 578, making it the world's oldest documented company.
+The company mainly worked on the design, construction, restoration, and repair of shrines, temples, castles, and cultural heritage buildings.
+While Kongō Gumi historically specialized in traditional architecture, increased competition from major construction companies due to the growing use of concrete in shrines and temples resulted in the company becoming a subsidiary of the Takamatsu Construction Group in January 2006.